paranoid-android12/binary-coven/README.md

 ### Basic Usage

-1. **Write Code**: Use the main function window to write your code
-2. **Create Functions**: Click "+ New Function" to create additional functions
+1. **Click on the Qubit**: Click the blue square (qubit) to open its status and programming interface
+2. **Program Tab**: Switch to the "Program" tab to access the code editor
+3. **Create Functions**: Use the "+" button to create new functions, edit them in the Monaco editor
-3. **Run Code**: Click the "▶ Run" button to execute your program
+4. **Run Code**: Click the "▶ Run" button to execute your program
-4. **Control Qubit**: Watch as your code controls the qubit in real-time
+5. **Inspect Grids**: Click on colored grid tiles to view their status and available functions

 ### Example Code